-Age of infrastructure;
+- Age of infrastructure; - Type of material used (clay pipe) Pipe capacity

-- Type of material used (clay pipe) Pipe capacity - Spas and resorts use mud and geothermal resources, which introduce sediment, minerals, and temperature issues into the wastewater stream; - Grease and oil from restaurants (New or expanded restaurants are required to install grease traps or interceptors per the Calistoga Municipal Code) and - Infiltration/inflow (I&I)
+- Grease and oil from restaurants (New or expanded restaurants are required to install grease traps or interceptors per the Calistoga Municipal Code) and - Infiltration/inflow (I&I)

 The City continues to work to address these challenges.
 One method the City uses is a request that private pretreatment facilities retain wastewater for an interval of time to permit solids to settle and to allow oil and grease to separate (Calistoga 2003).
 The City is also working with the resorts to reduce the amount of geothermal water discharged into the collection system.